David A. Kenny

 Example

-Consider the hypothetical regression equation in which Age and Gender (1 = Male and -1 = Female) predict weight:
+Consider the hypothetical regression equation in which Age (in years) and Gender (1 = Male and -1 = Female) predict weight (in pounds):

-gender: given the coding, a difference between men and women is 2 and so there is a 50 pound difference between the two groups
+gender: a difference between men and women on the gender variable equals 2 and so there is a 44 (2 times 22) pound difference between the two groups

 age: a difference of one year in age results in a difference of 3 pounds